maikershq/maikers-mainframe-sdk/docs/ARCHITECTURE.md

 - **Key derivation** from Ed25519 to Curve25519 for sealed boxes

 ### Storage Service
-- **Arweave primary storage** for permanent, immutable metadata storage
+- **Arweave permanent storage** for immutable metadata storage
-- **IPFS fallback** with HTTP API and pinning support
-- **Automatic failover** and redundancy mechanisms
+- **Production-ready** with permanent data guarantees
 - **Intelligent caching** with multi-tier TTL expiration

-**CRITICAL WARNING**: Changing the primary storage provider after agent creation may cause agents to halt if metadata becomes unavailable at the original URI.
-Arweave is the recommended default for production due to its permanent storage guarantees.
+- **Transaction signing** and posting to Arweave network

+**NOTE**: IPFS support was removed in v1.0.5.
+Arweave is the only storage provider, ensuring permanent, immutable metadata storage for production agents.

 ### Program Service
 - **Anchor program integration** for Solana transactions